composer/composer/doc/articles/scripts.md

 autoload functionality.
-- If a defined callback relies on functions defined outside of a class, the callback itself is responsible for loading the appropriate files, as no files are autoloaded during Composer commands.
+- If a defined callback relies on functions defined outside of a class, the callback itself is responsible for loading the appropriate files, as no files beyond those required for `psr-0`, `psr-4`, and `classmap` autoloading are loaded during Composer commands.

 Script definition example: